Anophthalmia: RBP4

 RBP4 has recently been linked to autosomal dominant form of anophthalmia.
 This form of anophthalmia has variable penetrance and a unique maternal inheritance effect that is rooted in pregnancy.
 Specifically, the disease only occurs when a mother and fetus both carry a RBP4 mutation which predisposes the fetus to vitamin A deficiency (a known environmental risk factor for anophthalmia) during pregnancy.
 If Vitamin A deficiency occurs during the first several months when the eye is developing, it may lead to anophthalmia.
 This form of anophthalmia is the first that may be intervened upon with vitamin A supplementation of retinyl esters during the first several months of pregnancy.
 This strategy exploits an RBP-independent pathway.
 Clinical research is underway.
 See RBP4 for more information.

 Other influential genes

 SOX2 and RBP4 are not the only genes that can cause anophthalmia.
 Other important genes include OTX2, CHX10 and RAX.
 Each of these genes are an important in retinal expression.
 Mutations in these genes can cause a failure of retinal differentiation.
 OTX2 is dominantly inherited.
 Mutation effects vary in severity, and can include microphthalmia.
 BMP4 is also linked to anophthalmia, as well as causing myopia and microphthalmia.
 It is dominantly inherited.
 BMP4 interacts with the Sonic hedgehog (SHH) pathway and can cause anophthalmia.
+Haploinsufficiency of PRR12 is also known to result in anophthalmia among other abnormalities.